 If you must get the most out of life in general and your retirement then your health should be a priority.
 A little preventive medical attention or doctors’ visit can go a long way.
 From ordinary health checkup to annual physical teeth cleaning.
 Working with your doctor or health provider to maintain or improve your health.
 Commit and recommit yourself to eating healthy food, do some exercising and get enough sleep.
 Healthy living doesn’t have to be something too serious, just take some healthy foods it doesn’t have to be so delicious, as a matter of fact, many healthy foods are very satisfying and delicious.
 Exercising also can be fun.

-Commit yourself to stay mentally sharp with puzzles, brain games and books.
-In addition, having a close contact with friends and family may also help maintain your health both mentally and physically.
+Commit yourself to stay mentally sharp with puzzles, brain games, and books.
+In addition, staying in close contact with friends and family may also help maintain your health – both mentally and physically.

 Don’t you think it’s a good idea if you save and invested enough to enjoy financial freedom during retirement?
 Surely, most people need the Social Security benefit both to pay for basic essentials and to support retirement dreams.
 How much you’ll get in monthly benefits will be determined by the аgе at whісh уоu сhооѕе tо ѕtаrt collecting Social Sесurіtу and this will definitely have a direct impact on you.
 The longer you wait tо claim Sосіаl Sесurіtу, the grеаtеr thе benefit for you and your family.
 This step is very useful in Steps to Getting You Ready for Retirement.

 Whether you are single, married, divorced or widowed it usually pays to be patient to claim.
 There is some good AARP’s Social Security Benefits Calculator that will show you when it’s best for you to claim.

 Step 5 – Network Through Social Media and Other Methods